New 40% Amex transfer bonus for Hilton, 25% Cathay Pacific bonus still alive

 Any transfer partner targeted for a bonus will have the offer listed.

-We estimate that Hilton points value averages around 0.5 cents each, so you’ll get a value of 1.5 cents per Amex point by taking advantage of this transfer bonus.
+We estimate that Hilton points value averages around 0.5 cents each, so you’ll get a value of 1.4 cents per Amex point by taking advantage of this transfer bonus.
 However, we estimate Amex points value to be around 2 cents each.
-So, if you plan to transfer your Amex points to Hilton, you’ll want to ensure you’re receiving a value around 0.7 cents per point for your stay.
+So, if you plan to transfer your Amex points to Hilton, you’ll want to ensure you’re receiving a value of AT LEAST 0.7 cents per point for your stay.

 Cathay Pacific Asia Miles 25% transfer bonus